 Whether you pursue a career in therapy, crisis prevention and intervention, nonprofit leadership, social justice, or another field, a Master in Social Work degree can give you the tools you need to make a difference.
 To make the most of your experience, find a program that values your interests and offers courses that will help you build the skills necessary to pursue your specific track.

-For example, the MSW program at Azusa Pacific University allows students to choose a specialized track after their first year, so you can steer your social work career in the direction you want.
+For example, the MSW program at Azusa Pacific University allows students to choose a specialized track, so you can steer your social work career in the direction you want.
 You can focus solely on clinical work or, if you have leadership ambitions, focus on program leadership and administration.

 2. Evaluate Program Faculty and Professors

 It is essential to find a program where the faculty’s first priority is providing a quality education to students.
 It’s a good idea to look for professors who not only conduct research that benefits the field of social work, but who have experience in the field and bring that knowledge back to the classroom.
 This is key to having a successful graduate school experience.